bmalloy-224/MaGi_python/README.md

 ## ⚠️ Safety & Disclaimer

-MaGi_python is **experimental cognitive platform**.
+MaGi_python is an **experimental cognitive platform**.
 Provided *as-is* for research and education.
 May produce unpredictable outputs on physical hardware.
 Use at your own risk — the author is not liable for damages.
 Commercial use requires authorization (see [License](#-license--citation)).

 ---